How to Fight Inflammation and Intestinal Gas with Aloe Vera and Papaya

-The gel found in aloe vera leaves has been used for hundreds of years as a way to relieve and improve gastrointestinal health.
+The crystal contained in aloe vera leaves has been used for hundreds of years as an ally to improve gastrointestinal health.

-In addition, it contains vitamin A, essential amino acids and enzymes that all help with digestion.
+- Provides vitamin A, essential amino acids and enzymes that participate in the digestive work

-Plus, it also features substances like aloemodyne and allomitin which help to heal tissues in the case of gastritis, ulcers and excessive acid.
+- Has substances (aloemodin and alomitin) that help to heal tissues in case of gastritis, ulcers and excess acidity

-They have antiviral and antibacterial properties that help to reduce the risk of suffering from intestinal infections.
+- Has antiviral and antibacterial properties that help reduce the risk of intestinal infections

-- It’s known for its significant amount of essential nutrients, among them are vitamins A, B and C, potassium and dietetic fiber.
+- Is known for its significant amount of essential nutrients, among them are vitamins A, B and C, potassium, and dietetic fiber.

-- It contains an enzyme called papain that acts as an anti inflammatory, antioxidant and detoxifying agent.
-This substance helps to alleviate digestive problems since it accelerates digestion and the assimilation of proteins.
+- Helps to alleviate digestive problems since it accelerates digestion and the assimilation of proteins.

-- It’s an effective remedy for controlling intestinal heaviness by stopping the accumulation of waste inside of them.
+- Stops the accumulation of waste inside of them.

 - Its components improve the healing process of the stomach’s tissues, especially in cases of ulcers and gastritis.